DEVSENSE/phptools-docs/docs/vs/Debugging/breakpoints.md

 The breakpoint will only work when placed on a location associated with actual PHP executable code.

-When breakpoint is placed on the location without PHP executable code, **breakpoint resolution** mechanism is used to move the breakpoints to line where they can break - if it's within 5 lines.
+When breakpoint is placed on the location without PHP executable code, **breakpoint resolution** mechanism is used to move the breakpoints to line where they can break (it has to be within 5 lines).
 This feature is supported since Xdebug version `2.8` and higher.

 ## Breakpoint conditions